 Medications and Suicides

-Several medications have been linked to suicidal behavior, and this has promoted the FDA to require a black box warning on several prescription medications which include analgesics, anticonvulsants, and antidepressants.
+Several medications have been linked to suicidal behavior, and this has prompted the United States Food and Drug Administration (FDA) to require a black box warning on several prescription medications which include analgesics, anticonvulsants, and antidepressants.

-The risk of suicide varies by gender, age, ethnicity, or race.
-Suicide is known to occur in people of all ages, including high school students, but the highest rate of suicides are known to occur in seniors older than age 75.
+The risk of suicide varies by gender, age, ethnicity, and race.
+Suicide is known to occur in people of all ages, including high school students, but the highest rate of suicide is known to occur in seniors older than age 75.

 Professions associated with a high rate of suicide include law enforcement and public safety officers (physicians, firefighters).
 These professionals often work long irregular hours, witness all types of injuries, have exposure to guns or potent drugs, which places them at high risk for suicide.
 Many of these professionals use alcohol and often the trigger is a divorce.
 Physicians have a particularly high rate of divorce because of job-related stress and the reluctance to seek help.

 One study revealed that medical residents frequently have a high rate of suicidal ideations but often do not seek help.
 Over the past 3 decades. suicides among military personnel have also been steadily increasing.

 Suicides also tend to have seasonal variability with the majority occurring during spring.
 The month of May is particularly notorious for having the most suicides.
 The general belief is that the long winter usually dampens the mood, and with the arrival of spring, some depressed people who remain depressed end their lives.

 Despite the belief that year-end holidays are a frequent period of suicide, data do not support that notion.
 Studies show that the end of year holidays are usually associated with the lowest rate of suicides.